elterminad0r/cipher_tools/README.md

 These are, as it stands, text-based interfaces.
 Hopefully it should be possible to paste in input.
 They rely on an installation of Python 3 (I recommend 3.6).
 They might be runnable by clicking the script from a file explorer?

 You can obtain the scripts by downloading them, pasting them in, or even cloning them if you're feeling really enthusiastic.
+(NB the scripts are all in the `src` directory.)

 View the md files in the `demo` directory for guidance on each program so far.